mongodb-partners/MongoDB-RAG-Render/README.md

-# RAG-based chatbot using Langchain and MongoDB Atlas
+# RAG-based chatbot using LangChain, MongoDB Atlas, and Render
-This starter template implements a Retrieval-Augmented Generation (RAG) chatbot using LangChain and MongoDB Atlas.
+This starter template implements a Retrieval-Augmented Generation (RAG) chatbot using LangChain, MongoDB Atlas, and Render.
 RAG combines AI language generation with knowledge retrieval for more informative responses.
 LangChain simplifies building the chatbot logic, while MongoDB Atlas' Vector database capability provides a powerful platform for storing and searching the knowledge base that fuels the chatbot's responses.
+Render makes it easy to build, deploy, and scale the chatbot web service.

 ## Setup
-Follow the steps below to set up a RAG chatbot, that can create a knowledge base using the data from PDF files you provide.
+Follow the steps below to set up a RAG chatbot powered by data from PDF files you provide.

 ### Prerequisites